Child Protection and Safeguarding Policy

 The UK GDPR and the Data Protection Act 2018 do not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
 If any member of staff receives a request from a pupil or parent to see child protection records, they will refer the request to the Data Protection Officer.

-Child protection information will be stored separately from the pupil’s school file and the school file will be ‘tagged’ to indicate that separate information is held.
+Child protection information will be stored safely and securely and separately from the pupil’s school file and the school file will be ‘tagged’ to indicate that separate information is held.
 It will be stored and handled in line with our Retention and Destruction Policy.

 Our Confidentiality and Information Sharing policy and our Retention and Destruction policy is available to parents and pupils on request.